emprax/Xtender/README.md

 ## Background

-Xtender, obviously named after the ability to extend, is a library developed to solidify the [Visitor design pattern](https://en.wikipedia.org/wiki/Visitor_pattern) which is used to separate an algorithm from an object structure or simply dynamically add a new algorithm to such an object.
+Xtender, obviously named after the ability to extend, is a library developed to solidify (conform to SOLID) the [Visitor design pattern](https://en.wikipedia.org/wiki/Visitor_pattern) which is used to separate an algorithm from an object structure or simply flexibly adding a new algorithm to such an object.

-Where the visitor pattern consists mostly of a single class containing the *Visit* methods for every concrete type in the object structure, the segmented visitor pattern separate this class into segments where each segment defines a Visit method for a dedicated concrete type.
+Where the visitor pattern consists mostly of a single class containing the *Visit* methods for every concrete type in the object structure, the segmented visitor pattern separate this class into segments.
+Each segment defines a Visit method for a dedicated concrete type.

 ![Visitor](docs/Visitor.png)

 What this adds to the already consistent visitor pattern are the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles, which most notably are:

-- The *Single-responsibility principle*, as every segments handles an operation for a single concrete type.
+- The *Single-responsibility principle*, as every segment handles an operation for a single concrete type.
-- The *Open-closed principle*, as when the object structure is extended with more concrete types, then the visitor structure is simply extended to add a new segment to the collection instead of modifying a class.
+- The *Open-closed principle*, to the point that when the object structure is extended with more concrete types, then the visitor structure is simply extended to add a new segment to the collection instead of modifying a class.
-- The *Liskov substitution principle*, as the abstractions of the segments are simple and generic enough that the abstraction works for every type of segment that is added.
+- The *Liskov substitution principle*, as the abstractions of the segments are simple and generic enough that the abstraction works for every type of segment that is added to the structure.
 The segment abstraction does not contain more methods or data than what every segment has in common with one-another.
-- The *Interface segregation principle*, as the interface of the segments does only contain what is necessary.
+- The *Interface segregation principle*, to the point that the interface of the segments does only contain what is necessary.
 More behaviors are separated into multiple different abstractions when needed.
 - The *Dependency inversion principle*, as the library components are all depending on abstractions instead of concrete implementations.

 ### V1